University Catalog

 PSYC 4421.
 ADVANCED TOPICS IN NEUROSCIENCE.
 4 Hours.

 This course will cover current topics in Neuroscience using an interactive, participatory format that includes a lecture portion and a laboratory section.
 The course will focus on specific content topics that are especially relevant today to better understand and use advanced concepts in Neuroscience.
 Completion of the course is essential for students who are interested in pursuing a career in Neuroscience research.
+Offered as BIOL 4421 or PSYC 4421.
+Credit will be granted only once.
+Junior standing recommended.
 Prerequisites: C or better in BIOL 3322 or PSYC 3322 required.

 PSYC 4430.
 ADVANCED TOPICS IN CLINICAL COUNSELING.
 4 Hours.